brettrann/learning_with_robot/README.md

 RIGHT
 REPORT

-* PLACE  will  put  the  toy  robot  on  the  table  in  posi8on  X,Y  and  facing  NORTH,
-SOUTH,  EAST  or  WEST.
+* PLACE  will  put  the  toy  robot  on  the  table  in  posi8on  X,Y  and  facing  NORTH, SOUTH,  EAST  or  WEST.
 * The  origin  (0,0)  can  be  considered  to  be  the  SOUTH  WEST  most  corner.
-* The  first  valid  command  to  the  robot  is  a  PLACE  command,  aXer  that,  any
-sequence  of  commands  may  be  issued,  in  any  order,  including  another  PLACE
-command.
-The  application  should  discard  all  commands  in  the  sequence  until  a
-valid  PLACE  command  has  been  executed.
+* The  first  valid  command  to  the  robot  is  a  PLACE  command,  aXer  that,  any sequence  of  commands  may  be  issued,  in  any  order,  including  another  PLACE command.
+The  application  should  discard  all  commands  in  the  sequence  until  a valid  PLACE  command  has  been  executed.
-* MOVE  will  move  the  toy  robot  one  unit  forward  in  the  direc8on  it  is  currently
+* MOVE  will  move  the  toy  robot  one  unit  forward  in  the  direc8on  it  is  currently facing.
-facing.
-* LEFT  and  RIGHT  will  rotate  the  robot  90  degrees  in  the  specified  direc8on
-without  changing  the  position  of  the  robot.
+* LEFT  and  RIGHT  will  rotate  the  robot  90  degrees  in  the  specified  direction without  changing  the  position  of  the  robot.
 * REPORT  will  announce  the  X,Y  and  F  of  the  robot.
-This  can  be  in  any  form,  but
-standard  output  is  sufficient.
+This  can  be  in  any  form,  but standard  output  is  sufficient.

-* A  robot  that  is  not  on  the  table  can  choose  the  ignore  the  MOVE,  LEFT,  RIGHT
-and  REPORT  commands.
+* A  robot  that  is  not  on  the  table  can  choose  the  ignore  the  MOVE,  LEFT,  RIGHT and  REPORT  commands.
 * Input  can  be  from  a  file,  or  from  standard  input,  as  the  developer  chooses.
 * Provide  test  data  to  exercise  the  applica8on.

 Constraints:
 * The  toy  robot  must  not  fall  off  the  table  during  movement.
-This  also  includes
-the  initial  placement  of  the  toy  robot.
+This  also  includes the  initial  placement  of  the  toy  robot.
 * Any  move  that  would  cause  the  robot  to  fall  must  be  ignored.